View and Download:

 Kristen Baumlier – Artist Resume (.pdf file)

-Kristen Baumliér’s work spans the full spectrum of interdisciplinary media, including websites, interactive media, photography, and video.
-She received her MFA from the California College of the Arts in 1994, where she began utilizing humor, combined with interactive elements in her work.
+Kristen Baumliér-Faber’s work spans the full spectrum of interdisciplinary media, including performance, interactive installation, video and audio works.
+She received her MFA from the California College of Arts and Crafts in 1994, where she began utilizing humor, combined with interactive performance and installation as core elements in her work.

 I believe that art can go beyond being a visual object by communicating ideas that call people to action.
 Community art and involving an audience in a work can be a force for social change.
 Art can be a powerful tool to deepening ones’ views of ourselves and the world around us by provoking thought about social, political, and cultural issues.